Scrabo Tower: A Stunning View From Newtownards, County Down

 Scrabo Tower in Pop Culture

 Universal Pictures filmed several scenes of Dracula Untold at Scrabo Country Park & Killynether Wood.
-This was one of many of the locations used for filming across Northern Ireland.
+This was one of many locations used for filming across Northern Ireland.

 Game of Thrones at Scour Scrabo Tower